SocksTheWolf/AreenKiller/README.md

 - `MOD_LIST` - The user list did that you want to add all accounts to.
 - `FIREHOSE_URL` - The websocket to listen to.

+——-
 I swear to god, I fucking hate how garbage this is, but it works fast.
+I made it in about an hour because I was annoyed regarding how shit this was being handled.